 - Majority of the respondents prefer having homemade food and avoid eating outside as much as possible with females being more health conscious as compared to men

 - People in the early working age group of 25-29 years are more health conscious than others

 - A sizeable proportion of respondents claim to have less control over their caffeine intake (22%), non-vegetarian intake (16%) and junk food intake (13%)

 - People in Kolkata have lower control over unhealthy food consumption over people in other centers

 Personal Well Being

-- • Traditional method of purchase which is neighbourhood grocery & provision stores still continues to be the most preferred purchase destination with almost 68% respondents claiming to purchase for the same
+- The traditional method of purchase which is neighborhood grocery & provision stores still continues to be the most preferred purchase destination with almost 68% respondents claiming to purchase for the same

 - A new trend is also seen to be catching up among consumers in Urban India with almost 44% respondents claiming to be shopping from Mall based supermarkets like Reliance Fresh, Big Bazaar, Star Bazaar, etc

 - Web shopping too seen to be catching up in all the centers except Kolkata while people in the 30-35 years age group try out all the methods of grocery purchase compared to others